Caeden117/Curved-UI-Utility/README.md

         - `From Starting Settings` will give you basic HUD settings to play around with.
     - `Curve Transition` affects the transition between different HUD settings.
 2. Add/replace various components to child UI objects you wish to curve.
+    - You can right-click the Hierarchy and add `Curved UI Utility` objects via the `UI` context submenu.
+    - If you need to replace existing components
         - `Image`s should be replaced with `CurvedImage`, which increases the mesh detail for a smoother curve.
         - TextMeshPros should be replaced with `CurvedTextMeshPro`.
-    - `CurveComponent` should be added to every component except `CurvedTextMeshPro`, including `CurvedImage`.
+    - **`CurveComponent` should be added to every component except `CurvedTextMeshPro`, including `CurvedImage`.**
     - For masking to work properly, all `RectMask2D`s should be replaced with `Mask`s with curved images.
 3. Press play.
 If done correctly, your curved UI will show up.
     - Setup is complete, and you may now write scripts that take advantage of `CurvedUIController`.

+# Known Issues
+### Mouse input will never properly hit/trigger Curved UI
+This is because Curved UI Utility is purely visual.
+Unity's mouse collision system makes the assumption that *all* UI elements are flat.

+The closest workaround available is to hide the user's mouse cursor, and use a `CurvedImage` that matches the position of the cursor.

+### Certain UI elements are not compatbile with Curved UI Utility
+I do not currently have the time to implement, test, and maintain compatibility with anything outside of basic Unity UI and TextMeshPro components. `CurveComponent` should hopefully be compatible with a lot of existing UI elements, as well as a handful of external ones.

+If you need to add special compatibility for your own custom UI, consider forking this repository, and making a pull request.

 # Documentation